revoxhere/duco-webservices/README.md

-### Source of the official Duino-Coin fully static Web Wallet and Web Miner websites.
+### Source of the official Duino-Coin fully static Web Wallet and Web Miner websites